2014 European Championship

 From BR Bullpen

-The 2014 European Championship will be held from September 12 to September 21, 2014 in the Czech Republic and Germany.
+The 2014 European Championship was held from September 12 to September 21, 2014 in the Czech Republic and Germany.
 The top ten teams from the 2012 European Championship automatically qualified - Netherlands, Italy, Germany, France, Sweden, Greece, Czech Republic, Belgium, Spain and Croatia.
 In the 2013 B-Level European Championship, Russia and United Kingdom won the last two spots, meaning no change in the field for the first time since 1979-1981.
 It also marks the first European Championship to be hosted by multiple countries.

 The first series of round-robin events took place in two pools, one in Regensburg (Germany, Italy, Sweden, Great Britain, France, Belgium) and one in Ostrava (Czech Republic, Netherlands, Greece, Spain, Croatia, Russia).
 The top three from each pool went to Brno for the next round, the 4th team from each pool went to Blansko for the 7th/8th place game and the bottom four teams went to Trebic to determine which two would be relegated to the 2015 B-Level European Championship.